top of page

 Blumenfeld Junior Fellowships

-The Blumenfeld Fund supports up to three junior fellows each academic year (September to May).
+The Blumenfeld Fund supports a maximum of four junior fellows each academic year (September to May).

 Blumenfeld Junior Fellows 2024-2025